RunboxScripts/RunboxKeyboardShortcuts/README.md

 Open an issue or email us: RunboxScripts@runbox.com

-* Report bugs
+Feel free to:

-* Ask any questions
+* Ask **any** questions
+* Report bugs and problems
 * Make suggestions
 * Request changes

-Thank you!
+We look forward to hearing from you, thanks!

 ## Changelog